Learning Photometric Feature Transform for Free-form Object Scan: Feature Transform Network

 \subsection{Feature Transform}

-This part produces the final geometric feature, which will be fed to a multi-view stereo method for 3D reconstruction.
-We send all 128 intermeidate features to a convolutional neural network to extract a 12D feature as output.
+This fourth part produces the final per-pixel geometric feature, the collection of which will be fed to multi-view stereo for 3D reconstruction.
+We send all 128 intermediate features to a convolutional neural network to extract a 12D feature as output.
 This allows the network to automatically learn how to "softly" select the most matching depth (among all 5 views) as well as its corresponding feature.

-The above architecture (\sec{sec:encoder}-\ref{sec:ft}) is repeated twice to build two branches.
+The above architecture~(\sec{sec:aggregate}-\ref{sec:ft}) is repeated to build two branches, as illustrated in~\figref{fig:pipeline}-a~\&~\ref{fig:architecture}.
 One unnormalized branch works exactly as described above, while the other branch will normalize the volume across multiple views on a per-voxel basis.
 The idea is to prevent the network from learning stable diffuse albedos only.
 After normalization, the absolute values of albedos no longer matter, therefore forcing the network to exploit other useful sources of information.

-Finally, the two 12D output vectors from both branches are sent to a linear fc layer, to compute a final 12D feature as output, similar to~\cite{Kang_2021_ICCV}.
+Finally, the two 12D output vectors from both branches are combined into a final 12D feature via a linear fc layer, similar to~\cite{Kang_2021_ICCV}.